-2020 has proven that ambassador marketing is the key to a successful digital marketing strategy.
-Ambassador marketing (or Influencer Marketing, if you still live in the 2010s) is a positive twist on traditional social media marketing.
+2020 proved that ambassador marketing is the key to a successful digital marketing strategy.
+Ambassador marketing (a more niched approach to Influencer Marketing) is a positive twist on traditional social media marketing.
 It involves using your loyal customers and top fans and turning them into ambassadors for your brand.

-The pandemic has forced many brick-and-mortar businesses into the online space quicker than anticipated, whilst this may have been uncomfortable initially, business owners are starting to see limitless possibilities including expanding their reach on social media through the use of ambassador marketing.
+The COVID-19 pandemic forced many brick-and-mortar businesses into the online space quicker than anticipated.
+Whilst this may have been uncomfortable initially, business owners started to see limitless possibilities including expanding their reach on social media through the use of ambassador marketing.

-Influencers are being seen through, as they are often thought to be inauthentic and as their lack of authenticity has become exposed, so their influence no longer holds value for eCommerce brands.
+Influencers are being seen through, as they are often thought to be inauthentic.
+As their lack of authenticity has become exposed, their influence holds less value for eCommerce brands.